ShravanMeena/JavaScript-Marathon-Interview-Questions-2023/01/README.md

     "undefined" is a datatype in javascript

-Let's talk about null, So null is exactoly same as other programming languges. null means nothing.When we have a varibale or object which we want to make empty then we assign "null" to a variable. and typeof null is object.
+Let's talk about null, So null is exactoly same as other programming languges. null means nothing.When we have a varibale or object which we want to make empty then we assign "null" to a variable. and typeof null is a primitive datatype.
 You can see the below snippets

 ```